alexwebgr/faw_icon/README.md

 | data-fa-mask      | mask            | no       | fas fa-comment     | fas fa-comment               | string  |

-The `style` and `name` are required params and the rest optional ones go into a Hash in any order they might occur Then just use them like this
+The `style` and `name` are required params and the rest optional ones go into a Hash in any order they might occur.

+Then just use them like this

       <%= faw_icon 'solid', 'magic' %>